 Instruction

 This data gathering is a part of Erasmus+ project UNITEL.
 Please notice that answers may be needed from several respondents.
 Answering requires cooperation in the institution.
 Same questions are more linked to institutional policies, some are dealing with practices in teaching.
+Add here guidance how to collect data and coordinate the answering process, or write this information in the guidelines document for answering this.

 Online courses are courses taught online, mostly using an Learning Management System and including asynchronous and eventually synchronous online communication.
 They may have a face to face moment, but only for final assignments or exams.